Updated on April 7, 2018.

 9. Opening Training Team Costs: $60,000 to $75,000

-- Twin Peaks provides an Opening Training Team of its trained representatives to provide on-site pre-opening and opening training, supervision, and assistance to you for a minimum of 14 days based on its assessment of your needs in connection with the opening of your Restaurant.
+- Twin Peaks provides an Opening Training Team of its trained representatives to provide on-site pre-opening and opening training, supervision, and assistance to you for up to 14 days based on its assessment of your needs in connection with the opening of your Restaurant.

-- The support is provided for the opening of your first three Restaurants only.
-You must pay for the hourly wages, costs of travel, lodging, and per diem of the Opening Training Team.
+- This support is provided for the opening of your first 3 Restaurants only.
+You must pay for the compensation, costs of travel, lodging, and per diem of the Opening Training Team.

 11. Professional Services: $8,000 to $19,000